ellysalley/starter-academic/content/en/authors/admin/_index.md

 highlight_name: false

 ---
 Hi, I'm Elly!
-I'm a data engineer living in the Seattle area with my spouse, my baby girl, and a cat named Nana.
+I'm a data engineer living in the Seattle area with my spouse, our baby girl, and a cat named Nana.

 I've worked in the tech industry for a long time, but I always have love and hate relationship with this industry.
 I don't think anything can beat the cuteness of a cat.